decretist/ICMCL17/proceedings/ICMCL17.md

 but the number is large.
 So if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter
---- that is, reduce it to its dictionary headword.
+---that is, reduce it to its dictionary headword.

 The results of my initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit